prendebp/ModestSanitizer/README.md

 # ModestSanitizer
-REASONABLY SECURE GENERAL PURPOSE LIBRARY TO SANITIZE INPUT THAT DOES NOT REQUIRE OUTPUT ENCODING.
+REASONABLY SECURE GENERAL PURPOSE C# LIBRARY TO SANITIZE INPUT THAT DOES NOT REQUIRE OUTPUT ENCODING.
-For output encoding see Anti-XSS
+For output encoding see Anti-XSS.
-For LDAP encoding see Anti-XSS
+For LDAP encoding see Anti-XSS.

 ADVICE: Validate all input
 RE-STATED: Developers often don't validate all input.
 They take the shotgun parser approach where they assume input is well-formed, whereas a recognizer would verify input as well-formed.
-LANGSEC: Language-theoretic Security: treat all valid or expected inputs as a formal language and the input-handling routines as a recognizer for that language
+LANGSEC-Language-theoretic Security: treat all valid or expected inputs as a formal language and the input-handling routines as a recognizer for that language.

 But I see this as two steps: 1.
 Sanitization (using a Recognizer) and 2.
 Input Validation.